 - Use action to cure fear and gain confidence.
 Do what you fear, and your fear disappears.
 Just try it and see.

 - Start your mental engine mechanically.
 Don't wait for the spirit to move you.
 Take action, dig in, and you move the spirit.

 - Think in terms of now.
 Tomorrow, next week, later, and similar words are synonymous with the failure word never.
 Be an "I'm starting right now" kind of person.

 - Get down to business – pronto.
 Don't waste time getting ready to act.
 Start acting instead.

 - Seize the initiative.
 Be a crusader.
 Pick up the ball and run.
 Be a volunteer.
 Show that you have the ability and ambition to do.

 Do you have any things you do that help you take action?
 What good things have happened to you when you finally decided to take action?
-Please share your thoughts by clicking here.
+Please share your thoughts below.